Jburnett2020/2021-09-02-Project-1/README.md

 # 2021-09-02-Project-1
-# Julia Burnett's Projects

-# Julia Burnett's Projects

-This repository contains various projects related to Creative Computation.
+# Julia Burnett's Projects, This repository contains various projects related to Creative Computation.

-- <a href="#" onclick="loadSketch()">View the Processing Sketch</a>
+<a href="#" onclick="loadSketch()">View the Processing Sketch</a>

 <script>
 function loadSketch() {